eodole/CompEpi/README.md

 __Description__

-This repository contains all code used in the writing of my honors thesis.
-It also includes supporting documents and parameters which may be of use to other modelers.
-When using the generative distributions please cite this repository.
+This repository contains all code used in the writing of my honors thesis and supporting documents.
+Parameters extracted which may be of use to other modelers can be requested by email (*eodole@uiowa.edu*).
+When using the generative distributions or python code please cite this repository.

+__Citation Guidance__
+*Odole, E. (2022) eodole-CompEpi [filename.py]. https://github.com/eodole/CompEpi/filepath*

 ## Modeling Healthcare Worker Behaviors From Locator Traces